 How Does a Brand Create a MAP Policy?

 Many brands will search the internet and use the policies of competitors as a starting point.
 Companies like MAPP Trap can provide legally vetted templates.
 But even a good template still needs to be adapted to reflect each brand’s specific sensibilities.
 Being a legal document, brands should always consult an attorney that specializes in antitrust laws and unilateral pricing policies before publishing.

 A good MAP policy should be user-friendly and easy to understand.
 And it should cover the following points:

-Why is the brand implementing a MAPP?
+Why is the brand implementing a MAP Policy?
 This is usually one or two brief paragraphs about the brand itself and some of the reasons for the MAPP.
-Some of the top reasons are to defend a premium brand, to maintain equitable margins for all retailers, and to keep a level playing field with brick and mortar.
+Some of the top reasons are to defend a premium brand, to maintain equitable margins for all retailers, and to keep a level playing field with brick and mortar stores.

 Other penalties may include loss of discounts, freight allowance, payment terms and/or advertising co-op fees.
 Remember, a policy is only as effective as the consequences so companies must follow-through.
 Those that don’t not only lose credibility, but there could be legal implications.

 4. Can the brand cut off the small guys and leave the big ones alone?
 Not legally.
 With MAPP every retail account must be treated equally.
 A company that responds inconsistently to MAPP violations invites disputes and potential litigation.
 Act unilaterally, not collusively.
 U.S. price fixing laws prohibit collusion between the vendor and retailer.
 Brands should set their own policy without the influence of any retailers.